PaddlePaddle/Paddle-Lite/web/README.md

 # Web

-Web project is an open source deep learning framework designed to work on web browser.
+Paddle.js is an Web project for Baidu Paddle, which is an an open source deep learning framework designed to work on web browser.
+Load a pretrained paddle.js SavedModel or Paddle Hub module into the browser and run inference through Paddle.js.
 It could run on nearly every browser with WebGL support.

 ## Key Features